 As a merchant that already provides services to multiple markets worldwide or is just planning the international expansion, you should understand that when customers reach the payment page, they want to see the option they're used to paying with.
 And if it's not there, it may result in lost sales for you.
 That's why your payment success largely depends on the availability of payment methods on your website that your international payment gateway provider should support.

 A gateway for international merchants should allow for working with different currencies.
-Your website should also display prices in the currency of the customer to make the shopping experience smoother for international customers.
-Some checkout solutions can automatically detect users' location and adapt accordingly, while others allow choosing a currency manually.
+Your website should also display prices in the customer's currency to make the shopping experience smoother for international customers.
+Some checkout solutions can automatically detect users' locations and adapt accordingly, while others allow users to manually choose a currency.

-As we've already touched on the user experience topic, checkout is the most critical customer-facing element of the payment process that directly affects clients' satisfaction and conversion rates.
+As we've already touched on the user experience topic, checkout is the most critical customer-facing element of the payment process, directly affecting client satisfaction and conversion rates.

-Besides being secure and convenient, some of the market's advanced checkout solutions support personalisation features.
-For example, displaying payment methods that the client will likely use or have used the last time at the top of the list allows them to save payment information and pay instantly in one click.
+In addition to being secure and convenient, some of the market's advanced checkout solutions offer personalisation features.
+For example, displaying payment methods the client is likely to use or has used recently at the top of the list allows them to save payment information and pay instantly with one click.

 The solution should also be integrated into your website correctly to avoid basic UX errors like shutting down due to a misclick.
 UX writing matters, too — all the error messages should be clear enough so a customer can fix the issue if it's on their side.